pranshu97/pranshu97/README.md

 <h1 align="center">Hi!
 I'm Pranshu </h1>
 <h3 align="left">I am a Machine Learning Engineer with a curious mind and a passion for problem solving and Research with experience in Computer Vision and Natural Language Processing.
-I like implementing Research Papers and I like to keep myself updated with the latest research. <br> <br>
+I like reading and implementing Research Papers in Deep Learning and Artificial Intelligence. <br> <br>

 How to reach me: **pranshumshr.04@gmail.com**